 How much does a home EV charger installation typically cost in the UK?

-A standard home EV charger install in the UK usually costs a few hundred pounds, but the price can jump depending on cable length, fuse board work, and mounting.
+Installation costs vary widely depending on cable length, fuse board work, and mounting, so get itemised quotes from more than one installer.
 If your house needs extra electrical work, costs can rise fast.

 Where can I find the installation manual and user guide for this charger model?